davidVeer/CarInformation/README.md

 - [ ] write tests that test: when all values are valid with some identical values
 - [X] write tests that test: when there are no values (empty list)
 - [ ] write tests that test: when all values are close together
+- [ ] write test that tests: whether no values are removed from the originalList when filtered